mozilla-mobile/shared-docs/android/docker_guide.md

 Running this command requires that you have an account, are added to the "mozillamobile" organization, and have logged in via the command line: `docker login`.
 Ask :sebastian if you need to be added.

+Once the docker image is pushed, make sure your `taskcluster.yml` is referencing the new docker image with the correct tag number under `payload`.

 Note: If there is a failure while building the docker image, this often comes from lack of memory.
 Try increasing the memory and swap space on GUI and/or `-m 5g` build argument.

 ## Debugging errors